-In theory I wouldn’t have minded the prospect of being stranded on this picture-perfect island with its incredible views, pre-Columbian ruins, and – as its name suggests – plentiful sunshine.
+In theory I wouldn’t have minded the prospect of being stranded the Isla del Sol, Bolivia – a picture-perfect island with incredible views, pre-Columbian ruins, and – as its name suggests – plentiful sunshine.

 But when you only have the clothes on your back (which, whilst suited to the glorious sun-filled days, would have gone nowhere towards keeping us warm once the sun set) and the money in your pocket (which was enough to put food in our stomachs but not to provide a roof over our heads), this prospect suddenly seems much less appealing.